vcoach/react-coding-challenges/dark-mode/README.md

 &nbsp;
 # Requirements 📖
 - Add dark-mode switching functionality to the *existing* dark-mode button
-  - Utilise the *existing* dark-mode scss file by adding a `dark-mode` class to the root `html` element
+  - Utilise the *existing* dark-mode scss file.
+  - e.g. by adding a `dark-mode` class to the root `html` element
 - When in Dark mode:
   - The button icon should be `faSun`
   - The button icon colour should be `(#FFA500)`.
 You can use the `color` prop on the `Icon` component.